Rickshawala/Dotfiles/README.md

 Home:
   .bashrc: OC
-  .vimrc: OC, theme Cyberpunk
+  .vimrc: OC, theme Cyberpunk git clone [YCM](https://github.com/ycm-core/YouCompleteMe) in .vim/bundle/YouCompleteMe, run install.py and follow whatever errors it throws at you.
+Then run :PluginInstall at launch
-  .zhsrc: OC
+  .zshrc: some plugins and the same cyberpunk theme